A grammar of model analysis

-Grama is a grammar of model analysis---a domain-specific language embedded in Python that supports building and analyzing models with quantified uncertainties.
+Grama is a grammar of model analysis---a Python package that supports building and analyzing models with quantified uncertainties.
 This language is heavily inspired by the Tidyverse.
 Grama provides convenient syntax for building a model (with functions and distributions), generating data, and visualizing results.
 The purpose of this language is to support scientists and engineers learning to handle uncertainty, and to improve documentation + reproducibility of results.

 For a manual install clone this repo, change directories and run the following to install dependencies.
 (Note: I recommend Anaconda as a Python distribution; it takes care of most of the dependencies.)

 $ git clone email@example.com:zdelrosario/py_grama.git $ cd py_grama/ $ pip install -r requirements.txt $ pip install .

 py_grama has tools for both building and analyzing models.
 For a quick look at functionality, see the following notebooks:

 The tutorials page has educational materials for learning to work with

 Support and Contributing